Souleye (hip-hop artist)

 Mario John Treadway (born May 3, 1980), better known by his stage name, Souleye, is an American hip hop artist.
-He has released 12 albums, including his latest, Disguised As Tomorrow, which was released in March 2023.
+He has released 13 albums, including his latest, Floating in Plasma, which was released in 2025.
 Among others, he has performed and recorded with BLVD, and his wife, Alanis Morissette.

 He has collaborated in the studio with a South African rock musician Esjay Jones, Lynx, Lila Rose, and rappers Big Samir, Main Flow and Chachillie.

 Early life and education

 Souleye was born in Sturbridge, Massachusetts.
 He began rapping in high school, from which he graduated in 1999.
 Souleye went on to attend Western New England College and played basketball for a year before leaving school.
 He then traveled the country, living in West Palm Beach, Florida all the way to Mount Shasta, California, Colorado, Los Angeles, and then up to the Bay Area, following his calling.
-He had a mentally ill older brother who committed suicide.
+He had an older brother who died by suicide.